Program: Community Network of Specialized Care (CNSC)- Toronto Region

 - A satisfactory Police Records Check (Vulnerable Sector Screening)

 To be considered for this position, you must be passionate about the work we do, and share our organizational values.
-Please submit your resume and cover letter saved in the following format: firstname.lastname (ie. John.Smith) to Human Resources, email@example.com, quoting file 21012 the subject line of your email by the closing date.
+Please submit your resume and cover letter in one file saved in the following format: firstname.lastname (ie. John.Smith) to Human Resources, email@example.com, quoting file 21034 the subject line of your email by the closing date.

 Surrey Place is an equal opportunity employer.
 Candidates from diverse groups are encouraged to apply.
 If you are contacted for an interview and require accommodation appropriate arrangements will be made to assist you through this process.
 We thank all applicants in advance for their interest; however only those selected for an interview will be contacted.